Norovirus: What It Is, How It Spreads, and How Dates Can Help You Recover Faster | AjwaaDates.com

 Most people recover from the stomach bug going around without ever visiting a doctor.
 Here is what helps at home:

-• Use oral rehydration solutions (ORS packets or Pedialyte) — they replace minerals lost through vomiting
+• Use oral rehydration solutions (ORS packets or Pedialyte) — they replace the precise combination of minerals lost through vomiting and diarrhea better than plain water

-• Eat small bland meals when you can tolerate food
+• Eat small, bland meals when you can tolerate food — start with liquids, progress to soft foods

-• Over-the-counter anti-diarrheal medication can help adults (ask your pharmacist first)
+• Over-the-counter anti-diarrheal medication (like loperamide) can help adults — always ask a pharmacist first, especially if you have other conditions

-• Disinfect your bathroom and kitchen with a bleach-based cleaner — especially high-touch surfaces
+• Disinfect your bathroom and kitchen with a bleach-based cleaner (at least 1,000 ppm chlorine) — especially high-touch surfaces like toilet handles and sink taps

 How Dates Can Help When You Have Norovirus